laanp/Icarus_Mods_Separated/laanp-DrillManager_Readme.md

-laanp-DrillManager_v1_w192_P.pak
+laanp-DrillManager_v1_w193_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.3.3.140683 (Week: 192)
+Compatible with Icarus Version: Rev. 2.3.4.140913 (Week: 193)

 ## Description:
 A unique handheld device that allows the player to remotely communicate and control deployed Resource Drills, teleport to their location, as well as teleport to any deployed portable beacon on the map.

 ## Mod Details:
-- Compatible with: Single Player Only!
+- Now compatible with: single player, hosted multiplayer & dedicated server (See Known Issues below)
 - Introduces a new handheld device called "Pete's Drill & Beacon Remote" which when crafted in the character inventory, provides (1) remote, (20) Portable Beacons, and (3) "Pete's Mining Kit".
 - Once the handheld tool is activated in the quickbar:
-  - Click LMB and to scan the map for delpoyed resource drills, and provide a list of buttons showing grid location, resource type, and type of drill.
+  - Click LMB and to scan the map for deployed resource drills, and provide a list of buttons showing grid location, resource type, and type of drill.
   - Click RMB and to scan the map for deployed Portable Beacons, and provide a list of buttons showing grid location, and Portable Beacon Name.
 - Includes a "Resource Locator" to scan the map for resources and mark them on the map.
 - This mod also allows you to carry all drills in inventory (no more G-slot!), increases drill stack size and significantly reduces drill weights.